kasoglu/nato-alphabet/README.md

 # Installing
 Download the [Python 3](https://python.org) installer package from the official website and install it, if not installed previously.

-Run the following in the terminal to install the Turtle module.
+Run the following in the terminal to install the Pandas module.

 ```
 pip install pandas